httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 3. Let delta-seconds be the attribute-value converted to an integer.

-4. If delta-seconds is longer than 400 days (or less if the user agent has a lower cap), the user agent MUST replace delta-seconds with the cap.
+4. If delta-seconds is longer than 400 days (or less if the user agent has a lower cap), the user agent MUST let expiry-time equal the last date within the cap.

 5. If delta-seconds is less than or equal to zero (0), let expiry-time be the earliest representable date and time.
 Otherwise, let the expiry-time